15 Simple Ideas to Transition from Summer to Fall Decor

 Whether you put the pumpkins out in August, September, or wait until October, there are plenty of things you can do to transition your home decor from summer to fall and start getting those cozy vibes whenever you’re ready!

-15 Simple Ways to Transition Your Home Decor from Summer to Fall
+15 Simple Ideas to Transition from Summer to Fall Decor

-#1: Transition your home decor from summer to fall by removing summer decor.
+#1: Transition from summer to fall decor by first removing summer decor.

-#2: Transition your home decor from summer to fall by adding wood tones.
+#2: Transition from summer to fall decor by adding wood tones.

-These favorite pieces create the backdrop for all of my fall vignettes and the wood colors instantly warm up decor…even if you’re going slowly, like me, and leaving a basic, every day vignette that isn’t necessarily fall.
+These favorite pieces create the backdrop of warm neutrals for all of my fall vignettes and the wood colors instantly warm up the overall aesthetic.
+This is true even if you’re going slowly, like me, and leaving a basic, every day vignette that doesn’t include fall decorations.

 #3: Transition from summer to fall decor by switching up your greenery.